kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

 <img src="images/income statements.png?raw=true"/>

 To construct formulas and recreate the Balance Sheet, we used arithmetic operators (subtraction, addition, multiplication), the SUM() function, and references to other cells.
-To duplicate the formatting, we changed the font (bold, italic), increased indents, changed the fill color, added borders, and changed the number format (currency, percent, decimals).
+To duplicate the formatting, we change the font (bold, italic), increase indents, change the fill color, add borders, and change the number format (currency, decimals).

 **Our Balance Sheet with formulas shown:**